filyps98/colony_counting/README.md

 # Colony Counting

 ## Goal of the Project
-This program processes images of Petri dishes to make it easy to count the number of colonies present inside using Hough Transform.
+This program processes images of Petri dishes to highlight colonies present inside.

 First, the petri disk is isolated from the rest of the images, then the following Petri dish agars are used and they are divided into the type of strategy employed: